7 Secrets to Healing from Emotional Neglect

 Try keeping a feelings journal.
 Each day, write down how you felt and what might have triggered those feelings.
 Over time, you'll begin to see patterns and learn more about your emotional world.

 Building emotional awareness helps you feel more in control and better equipped to handle life’s challenges.
+Therapeutic approaches like individual therapy or family therapy for addiction-related trauma can also build emotional literacy.

 Child acting up in a corner - healing from emotional neglect